gabriellyvi/gabriellyvi/README.md

 - 👋 Oi meu nome é @gabriellyvi
-- 👀 Eu estou aprendendo a programar no JavaScript e no Scratch

 <!---
 gabriellyvi/gabriellyvi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.